pinheiroju/web-projects/README.md

 # web-projects
--> CatApp : Learning about photos, buttons and other elements in HTML/n -> CafeMenu : Using CSS to set color, font, size of HTML elements/n -> Colored Markers : Learning different ways to set color/n
+-> CatApp : Learning about photos, buttons and other elements in HTML

+-> CafeMenu : Using CSS to set color, font, size of HTML elements

+-> Colored Markers : Learning different ways to set color